imrafaelmerino/java-fun/docs/README.md

 #### <a name="flatmap"><a/> Flatmap

 You can create new generators from existing ones using the flatmap function.
-For example, lets create a set generator where the number of elements is random between 0 and ten.
+For example, let's create a set generator where the number of elements is random between 0 and ten.

 ```  java